colegarien/byte-board/README.md

 ### Usage

 1. compress to a .zip
-2. change file extension to `.asesprite-extension`
+2. change file extension to `.aseprite-extension`
 3. Edit -> Preferences -> Extensions -> Add Extension... to add the extension to aseprite